Energy

 Energy Trading

-The commodities markets include power, coal, CO2 certificates and oil.
+The commodities markets include power, coal, and oil, and trading in carbon and carbon credits.
 Trading takes place within stand-alone specialist firms and divisions of major energy companies.
 Activities include managing investment portfolios, market analysis and (financial) product development.
 See the Careers Service guide to banking and investment for more information on careers in trading.

 Legal